 I can get lung cancer

 Visit the oncology department and meet lung cancer patients.
 This may seem radical, but no name - no face smokers’ lungs won’t affect you as much as getting to know the real person suffering a lung disease.
-And listening to the troubling sounds they make while trying to bread.
+And listening to the troubling sounds they make while trying to breathe.

 I don’t want to age too quickly